guitarvydas/cl0d/doc/Excalidraw/Development Pipeline Drawing 2023-02-08 12.03.16.excalidraw.md

 			"roughness": 1,
 			"opacity": 50,
 			"angle": 0,
-			"x": -693.5295093068858,
+			"x": -693.5672900686045,
 			"y": 3471.8352781887406,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",
-			"width": 858,
+			"width": 857,
-			"height": 20,
+			"height": 40,
 			"seed": 1935314275,
 			"groupIds": [],
 			"roundness": null,
 			"boundElements": null,
-			"updated": 1675940269954,
+			"updated": 1675952118298,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 1,
-			"text": "step ≡ if any child is busy? step all busy? children, else, if input queue not empty? consume input and handle", "rawText": "step ≡ if any child is busy? step all busy? children, else, if input queue not empty? consume input and handle", "baseline": 14,
+			"text": "step ≡ if any child is busy? step all busy? children, else, if input queue not empty? consume input and handle\n then route messages", "rawText": "step ≡ if any child is busy? step all busy? children, else, if input queue not empty? consume input and handle\n then route messages", "baseline": 34,
 			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "step ≡ if any child is busy? step all busy? children, else, if input queue not empty? consume input and handle"
+			"originalText": "step ≡ if any child is busy? step all busy? children, else, if input queue not empty? consume input and handle\n then route messages"
 		},
 		{
 			"type": "text",
-			"version": 2783,
+			"version": 2822,
-			"versionNonce": 275124077,
+			"versionNonce": 14598915,
 			"isDeleted": false,
 			"id": "B1vU6at2",
 			"fillStyle": "hachure",